AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ## Delete a simple product from a grouped product

-According to the [Adobe Developer documentation](https://developer.adobe.com/commerce/webapi/rest/tutorials/grouped-product/), to delete you are to use this pattern: `DELETE /V1/products/{sku}/links/{type}/{linkedProductSku}`
+To [delete a simple product](https://developer.adobe.com/commerce/webapi/rest/tutorials/grouped-product/) from a grouped product, use: `DELETE /V1/products/{sku}/links/{type}/{linkedProductSku}`.

-However, it may not be clear what to use for {type}.
-Using xdebug, it is possible capture the request and evaluate the $linkTypes.
-When evaluating the options, there is four: `related`, `crosssell`, `uupsell`, and `associated`.
-See the image below:
+To discover what to use as `{type}`, use xdebug to capture the request and evaluate the $linkTypes: `related`, `crosssell`, `uupsell`, and `associated`.
 ![Grouped Product link types - alt text](/help/assets/site-management/catalog/grouped-types.png "Grouped product link types captured during xdebug session")

-If you recall what was used in linking the simple products to the grouped product, the payload contained a few sections similar to one below
+When linking the simple products to the grouped product, the payload contained a few sections similar to:

 ```bash
         {